A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Vision–Language Data

 \subsection{Evaluation Practice Gap}

 We analyze representative methods from Section~\ref{Video_text_Data_Generation} and categorize their reported evaluation protocols in Table~\ref{tab:vl_method_dimension_coverage_6}.

-\textbf{Diversity.} Compared with fidelity, diversity is less consistently evaluated in research related to vision and language generation.
+\textbf{Diversity.} Within the representative audit in Table~\ref{tab:vl_method_dimension_coverage_6}, diversity is explicitly evaluated in only one of the six audited vision-language works and is therefore less consistently reported than fidelity in this sample.
 A practical reason is that commonly reported diversity proxies such as the Inception Score combine quality and coverage.
-However, stronger measures such as intra sequence embedding diversity, judge based diversity, or video diversity based on motion entropy require additional modeling choices.
+However, stronger measures such as intra-sequence embedding diversity, judge-based diversity, or video diversity based on motion entropy require additional modeling choices.
 These measures also require reliable feature extractors or judges and careful control of prompt distributions.
 In addition, diversity is closely linked with alignment.
 Increasing variety in a simple way can reduce the agreement between text and images.
 For this reason, many papers choose to prioritize faithful rendering over broad coverage.
-As a result, diversity is frequently treated as a qualitative claim or a secondary proxy.
-This leaves a gap for standardized and reproducible diversity panels that separate breadth from alignment.
+As a result, diversity is frequently treated as a qualitative claim or a secondary proxy in the audited sample.
+This leaves room for standardized and reproducible diversity panels that separate breadth from alignment.

-\textbf{Safety.} Although vision--language models are becoming widely used, most evaluations still focus mainly on fidelity metrics such as realism and alignment.
+\textbf{Safety.} Within Table~\ref{tab:vl_method_dimension_coverage_6}, none of the six audited representative methods explicitly reports safety evaluation, even though most of them measure fidelity metrics such as realism and alignment.
 In contrast, safety is often treated as a secondary concern.
 It is usually addressed only through indirect measures such as brief qualitative discussions or data filtering rather than being measured in a systematic way.
 One major challenge is that multimodal safety involves a wide range of potential attacks.
 Examples include visual prompt injections and jailbreaks that are conditioned on images.
 Furthermore, a low success rate for attacks can be difficult to interpret.
 This result might mean that the model is safe or it might simply mean that the model failed to understand the malicious query.
 Finally, safety evaluation has two goals.
 These include stopping harmful responses and avoiding the refusal of safe requests.
 This balance makes it both difficult and costly to standardize safety reports.